 With these levels in mind, this is how they correspond to wattage:

-Most wireless surround sound systems have a maximum range between 100 to 120 dB (or 64 to 600W).
-However, keep in mind that most people leave a concert with ringing ears, so you likely will never have to push your wireless surround sound system to its highest volume.
+Most wireless surround-sound systems have a maximum range of 100 to 120 dB (or 64 to 600W).
+However, keep in mind that most people leave a concert with ringing ears, so users likely will never need to set their wireless surround-sound system to its highest volume.

 Number of Speakers

-Wireless surround sound systems typically come in a 5.1 configuration.
-With this system, three speakers are placed in front of you occupying the front left, center, and front right locations.
-Two other speakers are placed on either side of your central listening location, like a couch or chair, leaving one subwoofer positioned alongside the center speaker.
-This configuration is the most popular, and it meets the standards for most streaming sites with Dolby Digital 5.1 or DTS 5.1 audio formats.
+Wireless surround-sound systems typically come in a 5.1 configuration.
+With this system, three speakers are placed in front, occupying the front left, center, and front right locations.
+Two other speakers are placed on either side of the central listening location, such as a couch or chair, leaving one subwoofer positioned alongside the center speaker.
+This configuration is the most common, and it meets the standards for most streaming sites with Dolby Digital 5.1 or DTS 5.1 audio formats.

-However, if you want more sound in your room, you can install two more speakers and place them in the back left and back right positions for a 7.1 setup.
-A 7.2 arrangement will add another subwoofer to the ensemble, or you could put in two or four ceiling speakers for a 7.1.2 or 7.1.4 speaker set.
+However, users who want more sound in their room can install two more speakers and place them in the back left and back right positions for a 7.1 setup.
+A 7.2 arrangement will add another subwoofer to the ensemble, or the user could put in two or four ceiling speakers for a 7.1.2 or 7.1.4 speaker set.

-Just keep in mind that most people don’t have this type of setup, which means that most media doesn’t accommodate a full 7.1.4 surround sound system, so you may not be getting the most out of your speakers.
+Just keep in mind that most people don’t have this type of setup, which means that most media doesn’t accommodate a full 7.1.4 surround-sound system, so users may not be getting the most from their speakers.

 Ease of Connection

-Ideally, you would like to find a system that just needs to sync to your WiFi or Bluetooth to start working.
-While it should have other customization options available, they shouldn’t be an immediate necessity, so that you can be listening to music or watching your favorite show in seconds.
+Ideally, users should find a system that just syncs to their Wi-Fi or Bluetooth to start working.
+Although the system should have other customization options available, they shouldn’t be an immediate necessity, so the user can be listening to music or watching their favorite show in seconds.
 All the systems in this guide essentially have a straightforward setup method, but the process for each product differs.

-Range is a significant consideration if you plan to install the wireless surround sound system in a large room or space.
-You can also break down the difference by comparing Bluetooth and WiFi technologies.
+Range is a significant consideration if the user plans to install the wireless surround-sound system in a large room or space.
+Comparing Bluetooth and Wi-Fi technologies helps break down the difference:

-- WiFi wireless surround sound systems are the ideal choice for big spaces.
-They have the same reach as other WiFi systems, with the average range being about 100 feet in the open air.
+Wi-Fi wireless surround-sound systems are the ideal choice for big spaces.
+They have the same reach as other Wi-Fi systems, with the average range being about 100 feet in the open air.
 This range can drop to as low as 50 to 75 feet in a house depending on the number and type of physical obstacles (hanging lights, furniture, bookshelves, etc.).
-However, the WiFi range is still superior to Bluetooth, and if you are unsure, you can get WiFi boosters to extend the system’s range.
+However, the Wi-Fi range is still superior to that of Bluetooth, and for users who are unsure, they can get Wi-Fi boosters to extend the system’s range.

-The Wireless Speaker and Audio Association (WiSA) was established in 2012.
-This group’s goal is to bring all WiFi audio and video equipment manufacturers into their organization so that collectively they can set universal standards and have completely interoperable equipment.
-This means that any surround sound system could work with any television, smart home hub, speakers, cameras, or any other WiSA certified device.
+The Wireless Speaker and Audio Association (WiSA) was established in 2012 to bring Wi-Fi audio- and video-equipment manufacturers together to set universal standards for completely interoperable equipment.
+This means that any surround-sound system could work with any television, smart-home hub, speakers, cameras, or any other WiSA-certified device.

-However, there are still many companies that do not operate under WiSA standards and universal compatibility.
-So, this certification is more for indicating the quality of the product and separating it from non-certified products that may not work with other WiSA approved devices.
+Many companies , however, still do not operate under WiSA standards of universal compatibility.
+So this certification serves to indicate the quality of the product and separate it from noncertified products that may not work with other WiSA-approved devices.

 Our Top Picks